-The three-day event returns, coinciding with the city-wide games initiative, London Games Festival.
+The three-day event returned, coinciding with the city-wide games initiative, London Games Festival.
 Filled with a host of hands-on opportunities for visitors to get involved.

 New for 2017

-New for this year is a Cabinet of Impossible Games, where people can discover games that were never played, providing a new way to think about the process of designing and producing for play.
-Examples will include plans for playgrounds that could not be built, incomplete video games, and designs for board games that were never produced.
+New for this year was a Cabinet of Impossible Games, where people could discover games that were never played, providing a new way to think about the process of designing and producing for play.
+Examples included plans for playgrounds that could not be built, incomplete video games, and designs for board games that were never produced.

 "A diverse and fascinating selection of experimental games"

-Also new for 2017 is The Ten Second Room, filled with games exploring the way duration impacts play, that will challenge players to complete a task at top speed, such as trying a hand at being a virtual make-up artist, or sketching a digital masterpiece.
-Three brand new games, specially commissioned for Now Play This from international artists, Patrick Smith (Vector Park), Lee Shang Lun, and Yara El-Shabini will also make their debut.
+Also new for 2017 was The Ten Second Room, filled with games exploring the way duration impacts play, challenging players to complete a task at top speed, such as trying a hand at being a virtual make-up artist, or sketching a digital masterpiece.
+Three brand new games, specially commissioned for Now Play This from international artists, Patrick Smith (Vector Park), Lee Shang Lun, and Yara El-Shabini also made their debut.

-A series of five-minute Microtalks will be running on Friday 7 April, covering a range of subjects from the details of game design to people’s favourite forgotten games from the past.
+A series of five-minute Microtalks ran on Friday 7 April, covering a range of subjects from the details of game design to people’s favourite forgotten games from the past.

-On Saturday 8 April, the Board Games Showcase will feature a board game library fully-stocked with a range of familiar favourites and brand new games.
-Visitors will also have the first chance to play a selection of tabletop and board games that are yet to be publicly released, such as RainboDisko, a board game played on a spinning record player.
-There will also be a line-up of evening talks by architects and artists discussing how to get people playing in everyday life.
+On Saturday 8 April, the Board Games Showcase featured a board game library fully-stocked with a range of familiar favourites and brand new games.
+Visitors also had the first chance to play a selection of tabletop and board games that were yet to be publicly released, such as RainboDisko, a board game played on a spinning record player.
+There were also be a line-up of evening talks by architects and artists discussing how to get people playing in everyday life.

-The Strange Controllers Showcase on Sunday 9 April will demonstrate alternative creative approaches to a traditional hand-held game controller.
-Prototypes available to play will include Robin Baumgarten’s Rubber Arms, a game played on a screen but controlled by stretching a rubber band; and Becca Rose’s Bear Abouts, a digital/paper hybrid book that gives children the power to create and influence stories.
+The Strange Controllers Showcase on Sunday 9 April demonstrated alternative creative approaches to a traditional hand-held game controller.
+Prototypes available to play included Robin Baumgarten’s Rubber Arms, a game played on a screen but controlled by stretching a rubber band; and Becca Rose’s Bear Abouts, a digital/paper hybrid book that gives children the power to create and influence stories.